 Performance Stock and Performance Stock Unit Awards.
 Awards of performance stock and performance stock units, including Awards that constitute Qualified Performance Awards under the 2014 Plan generally are taxable when paid after the performance period has ended and the performance goals have been met.
-Performance stock units are generally subject to ordinary tax at the time of payment, even if vested earlier upon meeting the performance goals.
-We are entitled to a corresponding deduction at the time the participant recognizes taxable income on the performance stock or performance stock units.
+Performance stock units are generally subject to ordinary tax at the time of payment, even if vested earlier upon meeting the performance stock or performance stock units.